 Like many car buyers, I was contacted by Volkswagen when I bought my new Beetle.
-Usually, I run away from solicitation, but the woman at VW Car-Net told me about a fabulous service offered by VW that I couldn't refuse.
-For less than $20 a month, I would have access to my own private concierge, updated GPS, and roadside assistance, all at the touch of a little button located in my roof panel.
+Usually, I run away from solicitation, but the woman at VW Car-Net told me about a fabulous service offered by VW that I just couldn't refuse.
+For less than $20 a month, I would have access to my own private concierge, updated GPS, and roadside assistance, all at the touch of a little wrench-shaped button located in my roof panel.
 They gave me two free months and told me to try it out.
 So, I did.
+Was it worth it?

-Well, I sort of did.
-I actually forgot all about the little wrench button over my head, until I received a call from Car-Net letting me know that my free trial was ending.
+I actually forgot all about the little wrench button over my head until I received a call from Car-Net letting me know that my free trial was ending.
 So, after hearing the spiel all over again, I bit the hook.

 So, I mentioned that I had Car-Net roadside assistance as part of my little membership for $20/month.

 Surely, there was a mistake, so I complained a bit to deaf ears, and hung up, moderately irritated.
 So, I called the toll-free number on the website.
 Clearly, this young woman didn't understand the power of VW Car-Net.
 I reached a young man, explained what had happened, and he proceeded to explain.

 "Yes, technically (never a good sign) we do say that we offer 'roadside assistance' but it isn't actually roadside assistance.
 You can push the button, and we will call and set up a tow truck for you and take your credit card information."
 Technically not roadside assistance?
 This is literally not roadside assistance in any way.
 By now, I was quite perturbed with Car-Net, so I asked if I could speak to someone like a supervisor with the company.
 "Sorry, there's not actually a company called 'Car-Net.'
 We are kind of part of Verizon."